Author picture Fongang Rodrique

 • You get a 200 response upon success.

-Read more about BigCommerce webhooks and events here.
+Read more about BigCommerce webhooks and events in the BigCommerce webhook docs.

-I’ve shown you how to set up a localhost server, create a Hookdeck connection, and configure a BigCommerce webhook.
+You've seen how to set up a localhost server, create a localtunnel with the Hookdeck CLI, and configure a BigCommerce webhook.
 Let us test and trigger the event specified to make sure it is being received in our localhost application.

 1. Go to your BigCommerce dashboard.